 At PwC, our purpose is to build trust in society and solve important problems.
-We support you to create the value you are looking for by providing specialised solutions based on quality.
+We support you to create the value you are looking for by providing specialized solutions based on quality.
 Together we build relationships based on trust and we say things as they are, to assist you to deal with issues that tomorrow will prove important.

-We adapt the expertise of our almost 1000 professionals in Cyprus and the power of our global network of more than 250,000 experts in 158 countries to your specific needs, helping you make the difference.
+We adapt the expertise of our more than 1000 professionals in Cyprus and the power of our global network of more than 276,000 experts in 157 countries to your specific needs, helping you make the difference.